 WW Recipe of the Day: Easy Microwave Dill Pickles from Susan Castriota, Inventor of the Cuchina Safe Glass Vented Lid

-Dropping in today with a light, healthy fun recipe for DIY dill pickles you make in the microwave in minutes.
+Dropping in today with a light, healthy fun recipe for DIY dill pickles you make in the microwave (affiliate link) in minutes.

 "Now that's a Crunchy Pickle!"… sometimes you just need a pickle to satisfy that craving for crunchy.
 As a WW lifetime member, there has always been a jar of dill pickles in my refrigerator for that very reason.